raymondkneipp/portfolio-2022/src/pages/posts/2-good-design.md

 #### Tips to Improve SEO

-Publish valuable, relevant content that speaks to your audience.
+1. Publish valuable, relevant content that speaks to your audience.
-Provide meta data to your pages
+2. Provide meta data to your pages.
-Make your site accessible
+3. Make your site accessible.

 #### Blogging